 At Southampton Tamil Society (STS) we aim to be a forward-thinking, social and supportive group of Tamils.
 Showcasing our heritage and talents, whilst having fun, is only part of what we do.
 Fundraising and raising awareness, for and about our community and its struggles, ensure that we fully meet our purpose as a society.
 But ultimately, it is that “home away from home” environment, that we really strive to achieve.
 A support network that is there for all of Southampton’s Tamil university community.

 We are an open society, that is ready to work with the wider community.
 For example, locally, we have collaborated with India and Asian Societies to hold a ‘Bhai or Bae?’
 Valentine’s Day event.
 An example of our national collaborations includes the ‘Challenging Tamil Identity in the 21st Century’ panel discussion, hosted in conjunction with KCL Tamil Society.
-We also have a close relationship with the Southampton Gaana Dance Society, which has hosted dance workshops run by choreographers, Jeya Raveendran and Jeenu.
+We also have a close relationship with the Southampton Gaana Dance Society, which has hosted dance workshops run by choreographers, Jeya Raveendran, Jeenu and Sagana.

 STS understands that sports are important to providing strength and pride to our community.
 Moreover, it is also a great way to have fun and make friends.
 We have football and netball teams that have regular fixtures – with dedicated Football and Netball Representatives to help organise the teams.
-Last year we participated in ‘The Asian Cricket Tournament’ of Asian Society, where the Tamil Society competed against teams from India, Pakistan and Sri Lanka Societies.
+Last year we participated in the TSI Legacy Tournament in London against other Tamil societies in the UK, as well as ‘The Asian Cricket Tournament’ of Asian Society, where the Tamil Society competed against teams from India, Pakistan and Sri Lanka Societies in Southampton.

 “It is compassion, the most gracious of virtues,